Division I Athletics Applicants

 - Complete the Prospective Student-Athlete Questionnaire early in your high school athletic experience.
 You may also provide an athletic résumé with your personal and academic information, relevant statistics, athletic profile, news clippings and/or athletic video, coaches’ recommendations, video links, and a cover letter.
 If coaches are interested in recruiting you, they may ask you for a transcript, school profile, and a record of all testing completed.
 Note that under NCAA guidelines, there are times during the recruiting cycle that coaches may be limited in their ability to communicate with prospective athletes.
 For more information about Columbia athletics and our teams, visit the Columbia Athletics website.

 - After August 1 of your senior year, begin the application process to Barnard.
-To learn more about the admissions process, please visit our First-Year Applicants website.
+To learn more about the admissions process, please visit our First-Year Applicants page.

 Frequently Asked Questions